MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-tracing-serial-lot-numbers.md

 2. Choose the **Expand All** action.

     The first four trace lines refer to the sales shipment to Selangorian Ltd., which is already resolved.
-The last line indicates that one more racing bike, SN2, was produced in the same released works order and then sold and shipped on another sales shipment.
+The last line indicates that one more racing bike, SN2, was produced in the same released production order and then sold and shipped on another sales shipment.

     The quality controller immediately informs the sales department so that they can initiate a recall of the defective racing bike from the customer, Cannon Group PLC.